 I hand rinse mine if necessary and wash them with my other clothes.

-You may see some stains but that does not mean they are not clean.
+Cloth pads can get stained.
 Blood stains.
 If you don’t want stains you could try a stain treatment.

 My Favourite Cloth Pads are HANNAH PADS!